flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

    "client_id", ":ref:`ref_string`", "", "client_id is the public id for the client to use.
-The system will not perform any pre-auth validation that the secret requested matches the client_id indicated here. &#43;required"
+The system will not perform any pre-auth validation that the secret requested matches the client_id indicated here. +required"
-   "client_secret", ":ref:`ref_flyteidl.core.Secret`", "", "client_secret is a reference to the secret used to authenticate the OAuth2 client. &#43;required"
+   "client_secret", ":ref:`ref_flyteidl.core.Secret`", "", "client_secret is a reference to the secret used to authenticate the OAuth2 client. +required"